grafana/loki/docs/sources/send-data/alloy/examples/alloy-otel-logs.md

 In this scenario, we have a microservices application called the Carnivourse Greenhouse.
 This application consists of the following services:

 - **User Service:** Manages user data and authentication for the application.
 Such as creating users and logging in.
-- **plant Service:** Manages the creation of new plants and updates other services when a new plant is created.
+- **Plant Service:** Manages the creation of new plants and updates other services when a new plant is created.
 - **Simulation Service:** Generates sensor data for each plant.
 - **Websocket Service:** Manages the websocket connections for the application.
 - **Bug Service:** A service that when enabled, randomly causes services to fail and generate additional logs.